THE HEART OF PHILOSOPY

 The first three courses in the School of Practical Philosophy explore wisdom, happiness and love.
 These three are grouped together as the Heart of Philosophy.

-The introductory course, Mindful Wisdom, rouses the memory that wisdom is within and seeks to draw out the memory.
+The introductory course, The Wisdom Within, rouses the memory that wisdom is within and seeks to draw out the memory.
 The second course, Sustainable Happiness uncovers that happiness is part of our true nature as human beings but is obscured by attachments and unnecessary pressures.
 The Happiness course explores these to weaken the hold of these obstacles in our lives.
 The final course in the first year focuses on Love, how love holds us together, as individuals, societies, as a species and as a part of the universe, and it takes an infinite number of forms.

 Read more about each course by clicking the button below: